Savannah Morning News: Exchange

 Savannah Georgia's source for News, Entertainment, Sports, Weather, Classifieds, Jobs, Autos, Real Estate and St. Patricks Day

-Average retail gasoline prices in Savannah have risen 2.7 cents a gallon in the past week to $3.64 a gallon on Sunday, according to GasBuddy's daily survey of 262 gas outlets in Savannah.
-The national average has increased 2.
+Average retail gasoline prices in Savannah have risen 2.1 cents per gallon in the past week to $3.26 a gallon on Sunday, according to GasBuddy's daily survey of 262 gas outlets in Savannah.